 - Useful description: Write your description in brief.
 Be clear and better make bullet points to grab attention easily.
 It should extend the benefits of the offer.

-- Impactful Vibrant Visuals: The best is to use an attractive and impactful image such as the mockup of your ebook.
-If you put a person looking towards the optin form, it psychologically drives the attention towards it.
+- Impactful Vibrant Visuals: The best is to use an attractive and impactful image, such as the mockup of your ebook.
+If you put a person looking towards the option form, it psychologically drives the attention toward it.